kubeflow/training-operator/README.md

 ## Overview

-The operator is a part of [Kubeflow](https://github.com/kubeflow/kubeflow) , which provides a Kubernetes custom resource that makes it easy to run distributed or non-distributed TensorFlow jobs on Kubernetes.
+The operator, which is a part of [Kubeflow](https://github.com/kubeflow/kubeflow), provides a Kubernetes custom resource that makes it easy to run distributed or non-distributed TensorFlow jobs on Kubernetes.

 Using a Custom Resource Definition (CRD) gives users the ability to create and manage TF Jobs just like builtin K8s resources.
 For example to